 - Bake and cool cakes according to the recipe/box.

-- Whisk together cold milk and flour in a saucepan until it is combined.
+- Whisk together cold milk and flour in a small saucepan until it is combined.
 Cook over medium-low heat until it forms a thick paste, stirring frequently.
 Cool to room temperature.